World swimming bans transgender athletes from women's events - WHIZ News

-BUDAPEST, Hungary (AP) — World swimming’s governing body effectively banned transgender athletes from competing in women’s events on Sunday.
+BUDAPEST, Hungary (AP) — World swimming’s governing body has effectively banned transgender women from competing in women’s events, starting Monday.

-FINA members at the organization’s extraordinary general congress voted 71.5% in favor of its new “gender inclusion policy” that only permits swimmers who transitioned before age 12 to compete in women’s events.
+FINA members widely adopted a new “gender inclusion policy” on Sunday that only permits swimmers who transitioned before age 12 to compete in women’s events.
+The organization also proposed an “open competition category.”

 “This is not saying that people are encouraged to transition by the age of 12.
 It’s what the scientists are saying, that if you transition after the start of puberty, you have an advantage, which is unfair,” James Pearce, who is the spokesperson for FINA president Husain Al-Musallam, told The Associated Press.